cheurte/dotfiles/README.md

     - Lua
     - Latex

+For the TagBar plugin, please follow the installation instructions on: `https://docs.ctags.io/en/latest/autotools.html`

 ### Troubleshooting

 If telescope require fzf library even though fzf is installed, got to the `telescope-fzf-native` folder, usualy in `~/.local/share/nvim/lazy/` and type `make`

+If error `client 2 quit with exit code 127 and signal 0` then check node installation, then restart neovim and run `MasonInstallAll`

 ## Starship